davidkellis/mackeys2/README.md

 # mackeys2

-This project is a fork of https://github.com/petrstepanov/gnome-macos-remap-wayland
+This project is a fork of https://github.com/petrstepanov/gnome-macos-remap-wayland and supersedes https://github.com/davidkellis/mackeys.

 This set of keybindings is built upon [Xremap](https://github.com/k0kubun/xremap) and works with Wayland and Xorg.